Today, there are over 1.7B websites in existence.

-With over 1.3B websites in existence today, how can you ensure that people find you when they search on Google, Yahoo, Baidu or Bing?
+How can you ensure that people find your site when they search on Google, Yahoo, Baidu or Bing?

-SEO stands for Search Engine Optimization, and it describes the logic behind the ranking of websites when you perform a search on a particular search engine.
+SEO stands for Search Engine Optimization, and it describes the logic behind the ranking of websites when you perform a search on a particular search engine (such as Google).

 In short, SEO can be defined as a digital marketing strategy that helps increase the quantity and quality of the traffic to your site.

 The optimization part of SEO comprises a series of steps that you can take to rank higher on Google and thus get free organic traffic.

 Notice that I said steps, meaning that as long as you follow each of the steps (and are patient) you will notice great results.